The roots and leaves are more fully researched, but there are many possible dandelion flower health benefits as well.

-In the west, we consider dandelions to be weeds, but in many societies, this beautiful flower is considered an important medicinal herb.
+In the west, we consider dandelions to be weeds, but in many societies, this beautiful plant is considered an important medicinal herb.
 It also tastes great!

-The following list of benefits is only for the yellow flowers.
+The following is a list of dandelion flower health benefits that are for the petals themselves.
 The root and the leaves have even stronger properties and are more fully researched.

 - They Relieve stomach cramps.

 - Relieves depression.

-5. A chemical compound known as helenin may be the cure for those with a problem of reduced vision in the dark.
+- A chemical compound known as helenin found in dandelion flowers may be the cure for those with a problem of reduced vision in the dark.

 - Dandelion petals also contain Vitamin A and Vitamin B12 which are also good the eyes.